adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "If you try to escape," the owl-man said, "beware…" But here the General interrupted him.

-"Lead on, and keep silent," said he, "and do not be im- pertinent."
+"Lead on, and keep silent," said he, "and do not be impertinent."

 At the very top was a level plain upon which were heaps of rock that seemed solid.
 But Guph discovered that these rock heaps were dwellings, for each had an opening.
 All was silent.